Article 19 Of C155 And Recommendation 16 Of R164

 • (b) representatives of workers in the undertaking co-operate with the employer in the field of occupational safety and health;

-• (c) representatives of workers in an undertaking are given adequate information on measures taken by the employer to secure occupational safety and health and may consult their representative organisations about such information provided they do not disclose commercial secrets;
+• (c) representatives of workers in an undertaking are given adequate information on measures taken by the employer to secure occupational safety and health and may consult their representative organizations about such information provided they do not disclose commercial secrets;

 • (d) workers and their representatives in the undertaking are given appropriate training in occupational safety and health;